 - making information available and accessible for persons with disabilities to grant them equal access to socio-economic opportunities,

-- promoting the use of the abilities of persons who are differently abled, and
+- promoting the use of the abilities of differently-abled persons, and

-- demonstrate government’s commitment to promoting, protecting and upholding the rights of persons with disabilities.
+- demonstrate the government’s commitment to promoting, protecting and upholding the rights of persons with disabilities.

 Disability awareness seeks to promote an understanding of disability issues and the gains which are to be derived from the integration of persons with disabilities in every aspect of the political, social, economic and cultural life of their communities.
 It also provides an opportunity to achieve the goal of full and equal enjoyment of human rights and participation in society.